Shop at the MicroscopeMaster Market

 Most of the specialty scopes are based on the AM411 models, but have additional features specific to their intended application.

-The specialty series range in price from $469 to $549 USD.
+The specialty series range in price.
 Additional features include:

 - Enhanced working distance – this feature is usually found at fixed workstations where the user needs additional distance (up to 5.7”) between the specimen and the microscope.